bailey572/devops/02_cmWithAnsibleTerraform/Notes.md

 LABEL maintainer=bailey572@msn.com
 # Specify zero interactions are required during installation/upgrades (uses default answers)
 ENV DEBIAN_FRONTEND=noninteractive
-# Start by initiating an update of the repositorires
+# Start by initiating an update of the repositorires (RUN always executes the command on the image)
 RUN apt update
-# Update the openssh-client
+# Install the openssh-server
+RUN apt install openssh-server -y
+# Install the networking tools.
+These are only required for our internal testing.
-RUN apt install openssh-client -y
+RUN apt install iputils-ping net-tools -y
+# Copy over the configured sshd_config to allow remote root login
+COPY ./client/sshd_config /etc/ssh/
+# Create a directory to hold the authorized keys (i.e. public)
+RUN mkdir /root/.ssh
+# disable StrictHostKeyChecking to automatically add remotehost to the images known hosts
+RUN echo "Host remotehost\n\tStrictHostKeyChecking no\n" >> /root/.ssh/config
+# Copy key to image.
+CMD sets default that can be modified when container runs
+COPY ./ansible_keys/ansible_id_rsa_shared.pub /root/.ssh/authorized_keys
+# Expose port 22 for ssh
+EXPOSE 22
+# Ensure the permissions are correct
+RUN chmod -R 600 /root/.ssh
+#  Use the entrypoint to start the ssh service and bash to keep from exiting
+ENTRYPOINT service ssh restart && bash
 ```

 #### Test build of the Ansible Client Image

-Execute the build step through docker compose with the following command
+From the second terminal, execute the build step through docker compose with the following command.
+Again, you must be in the directory that contains the docker-compose.yaml file or use the -f option.
 ```
 docker-compose build ansible_client
 ```